ko1/rubyhackchallenge/EN/4_bug.md

 * What happens (we got `RangeError`)
 * Repro-code (4 lines)

-So it is enough to report a bug.
-Let's make a bug report ticket.
+This is enough information to report a bug.
+Let's write a bug report.

-Before submitting your bug report, check same report.
-You can use redmine search, with the words `Integer#+` or `RangeError` for example.
+Before submitting your bug report, check for reports of similar problems.
+You can use redmine search to do this.
+In this case, we can use the keywords `Integer#+` or `RangeError` for example.

-After checking the duplication, we can't find any similar report.
-This is a time to create a ticket!
+After checking for duplication, we can't find any similar reports.
+It is a time to create a ticket!

-1. https://bugs.ruby-lang.org/projects/ruby-trunk/issues is a page to create a ticket.
+1. Visit https://bugs.ruby-lang.org/projects/ruby-trunk/issues to create a ticket.
 If you don't have an account on redmine, register first and login with new account.
-2. Click "New ticket" button.
+2. Click the "New ticket" button.
-3. Choose "Tracker" as a "Bug".
+3. Select "Bug" in the "Tracker" field.
-4. "Subject" should be clear.
-Use "Integer#add causes RangeError unexpectedly".
+4. The "Subject" should be clear and concise.
+Let's use "Integer#add causes RangeError unexpectedly".
-5. "Description" should be also clear (say later).
+5. "Description" should be also clear (more later).
-6. You don't need to touch "Status", "Assignee", "Target version" and "Priority".
+6. You don't need to touch the "Status", "Assignee", "Target version" and "Priority" fields.
-7. You should write a result of `ruby -v` into "ruby -v" field.
+7. You should insert the result of `ruby -v` into the "ruby -v" field.
-8. "Preferred language" should be "ruby-core in English" if you want to use English.
+8. The "Preferred language" field should be "ruby-core in English" if you want to use English (as opposed to Japanese).
-9. We don't have any attached file this time because there are no big log output.
+9. We don't have any file attachments this time because there is no big log output.

 "Description" should contain: